There are two types of risk factors for Breast Cancer:

 Lack of Physical Activity

-A sedentary lifestyle with little physical activity can increase your risk for breast cancer.
+A sedentary lifestyle with little physical activity can increase your risk of breast cancer.

 A diet high in saturated fat and lacking fruits and vegetables can increase your risk for breast cancer.